Telraam/Telraam-RPi/README.md

 - [ ] Advanced (Bayesian) tracking.
 - [ ] Compressed (binary) data transfer to the server.
+- [ ] Properly parallelise observing and tracking loops (assuming the Bayesian tracking can be made real-time speed, during active observing the contour data from the previous obsereving window could be tracked and transferred, saving valuable uptime).
 - [ ] Go wild, anything that can improve the speed and quality of image processing, object matching and tracking, and data transfer.